a1r0/wscm/README.md

 # wscm
 Web Stack Config Manager

-This script will install Nginx as a package and compile PHP 7.0, 7.1, 7.2 from github tags.
+This script will install Nginx as a package and compile PHP 7.0, 7.1, 7.2 and 7.3 from github tags.

 This is a work in progress script and should not be used in production.
 ----